CasesAboutResumeTelegramLinkedInEmail

 BlumBlum

-Built a spot trading experience scaled to 50.8M MAU at peak, from crypto newcomers to experienced traders
+Built spot trading experience for casual users and experienced traders, scaled to 50.8M MAU at peak

 ProductWeb3 / Exchange / DEX / DeFi